 `{id="custom_id"}`.

-This `id` will be also set in the corresponding [table of contents](#table_of_contents) item.
+This `id` will also be set in the corresponding [table of contents](#table_of_contents) item.

 A paragraph and a list item may be styled by assigning CSS classes like this: